The Sahel region of Africa comprises of one of the world’s harshest climates and faces some of the biggest challenges to development and peace.

 Stretching 5000 kms from Senegal’s Atlantic shorelines across to the Red Sea, the area transforms from the dry and semi-arid Saharan desert climate of North Africa to the humid and tropical conditions of Sub-Saharan Africa.

 Many of the world’s poorest and insecure countries are found in the Sahel including Mali, Burkina Faso, Chad and Niger.
-In recent years, the region has become an epicentre for conflict, with the expansion of several extremist groups within the region.
+In recent years, the region has become an epicentre for conflict.
+Especially with the expansion of several extremist groups within the region.

 The geographical location, vastness and lack of state authority also makes the Sahel attractive for organised crime.
 The trafficking of drugs and weaponry, as well as human trafficking and migrant smuggling further contribute to destabilising the region.

 The most prominent cause of insecurity in the region in recent years has been the significant rise of conflict, further complicated by other destabilising factors.

 Growing terrorist threats and attacks are central to this problem.
 Alongside terror threats, deepening environmental challenges are exacerbating the competition for resources and creating further tensions between groups.

 These issues are compounded by other destabilising factors including food insecurity, COVID-19 and the displacement or people as a result of conflict.